-Appendix S — SPSS Tutorial: Repeated Measures ANOVA
+Appendix T — SPSS Tutorial: Repeated Measures ANOVA

 Conducting one-way repeated measures ANOVA in SPSS

-This tutorial walks through a one-way repeated measures ANOVA using the core_session.csv dataset.
+This tutorial walks through a one-way repeated measures ANOVA using the core_session_wide_training.csv dataset.
+Download it here: core_session_wide_training.csv.
 The research question is: Did muscular strength change significantly across three time points (pre-, mid-, and post-training) in participants enrolled in a 12-week resistance training program?

 Prerequisites: You should have completed the SPSS tutorials for independent samples t-test and one-way ANOVA before working through this tutorial.